Jacky Baltes

 Two error classes: False positives, False negatives

-In practical applications, the penalty for an error are not the same
+In practical applications, the

 Machine vision system to detect errors in a painting job, fit circles to rivet holes.
 False positives were a bigger problem, since they would need to check the part.